buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/export-to-oci-layout.md

 **Congratulations!**

-You can verify your application image was saved on disk in a folder called `./sample-app` in your current directory in OCI layout format.
+You can verify your app image was saved on disk in a folder called `./sample-app` in your current directory in OCI layout format.
 For example:

 ```bash
 tree sample-app